25 of the Best Attractions In Auckland, New Zealand

 If walking up volcanoes is your thing, then these attractions in Auckland are for you.

-The most popular volcanic walks in Auckland are, Mt Eden, One Tree Hill and Rangitoto Island.
-Add to that Mt Victoria and North Head in Devonport and you can safely say that you walked to the top of five volcanoes while staying and visiting these attractions in Auckland.
+The most popular volcanic walks in Auckland are Mt Eden, One Tree Hill and Rangitoto Island.
+Add to that Mt Victoria and North Head in Devonport, and you can safely say that you walked to the top of five volcanoes while visiting these attractions in Auckland.

 • Mt.
 Eden